Optimizing Regular Expressions via Rewrite-Guided Synthesis: Related Work (2 pages)

+While our benchmarks are small, they are exhaustive in the sense that \textit{all expressions} having the given structure/bounds are included.
+Tools like RXXR \cite{Kirrage,DBLP:journals/corr/RathnayakeT14} accept an input regex and identify a \textit{vulnerable subexpression} leading to superlinear behavior, and this subexpression is often smaller than the input, meaning that handling small expressions has real-world value.
+For example, in a 2793-regex dataset that the RXXR authors mined from the internet, RXXR identifies 122 regexes as vulnerable---in 99 of these, the vulnerable subexpression has length 50 or less, even though the vulnerable input regexes have lengths up to 1067 (vulnerable subexpressions were up to 53x smaller than the inputs, averaging 3.9x smaller).

+Even focusing on small exhaustive regular expression benchmarks, serious problems can arise (Figure \ref{fig:superlinear} shows superlinear behavior of a single-character regular expression), and we have shown that existing optimizers fail to offer workable solutions.

+While we believe ReGiS to be an important step toward the high-level goal of scaling up synthesis, especially in regards to regular expression optimization, there are engineering and research challenges we plan to address in future work.

+\begin{compactitem} \item Our regular expression optimization technique handles ``pure'' regular expressions, while many real-world regexes go beyond this core language.
+It is not fundamentally difficult to extend support, but this will require giving Egg more flexible rewrite-rule functionality, such as operations on character classes.
+Note that the primary ingredient of superlinear behavior is alternation under Kleene star, leading to exponential backtracking (Section \ref{subsec:backtracking})---no functionality outside pure regular expressions is needed to trigger this.

+\item Solver frameworks powered by DPLL rely on \textit{heuristics} to improve search performance.
+There are similar opportunities for carefully-designed heuristics here.
+For example, we assign Unifiers based on lowest overlay edge cost, but these could also be chosen based on ``similarity'' of contained expressions, increasing likelihood of fast equality checks. \item Additional optimizations are possible. \textit{Verification} is often a bottleneck in synthesis--- for us, this is an NFA equality check, which is usually fast, but we could, e.g., parallelize several equality checks within each pair of E-classes, utilizing the fastest result. \textit{Incremental} node/expression cost maintenance in the E-graph would also improve performance.
+We found that the Hopcroft-Karp (HK) NFA bisimulation algorithm which exploits equivalence classes does not seem to offer improvement over a na\"ive on-the-fly NFA-to-DFA bisimulation check on the DAG-like Thompson NFAs.
+We plan to investigate other equality-checking techniques \cite{DBLP:conf/popl/BonchiP13}. \end{compactitem}

-\section{Related Work \pages{(1.5 pages)}}
+\section{Related Work \pages{(2 pages)}}

-\paragraph{Program Synthesis and Superoptimization}
+\subsection{Program Synthesis and Superoptimization}

 \citet{DBLP:conf/cav/JeonQSF15} tackle the synthesis scalability problem by handling multiple enumeration steps in parallel. \citet{DBLP:conf/tacas/AlurRU17} use a divide-and-conquer approach, partitioning the set of inputs, solving a smaller synthesis problem within each partition, and then combining the results together.
-Superoptimization \cite{DBLP:conf/asplos/Schkufza0A13,DBLP:conf/asplos/PhothilimthanaT16} is a synthesis-like approach for optimizing sequences of instructions.
-In contrast to these approaches, we perform rewriting (syntactic) and enumeration (semantic) steps in parallel---the interplay between these is key to our approach.
+Superoptimization \cite{DBLP:conf/asplos/Schkufza0A13,DBLP:conf/asplos/PhothilimthanaT16} is an approach for optimizing sequences of instructions.
+In contrast, we perform rewriting (syntactic) and enumeration (semantic) steps in parallel---the interplay between these is key to our approach.

-\paragraph{Combining Rewriting with Synthesis}
+\subsection{Combining Rewriting with Synthesis}

 \citet{DBLP:conf/pldi/HuangQSW20} describe an approach which combines parallelism with a divide-and conquer methodology to perform synthesis with enumeration and deduction (conceptually similar to rewriting).
 ReGiS offers additional parallelization opportunities, by allowing the enumeration and rewriting to happen in parallel.